-Noticed bacon infused bourbon on the cocktail menu at trendy bars?
+Noticed bacon-infused bourbon on the cocktail menu at trendy bars?
 Then you already have an inkling of just how knee-wobblingly terrific bourbon can be when infused with the smokiness of bacon.
 What you may not be aware of is just how incredibly simple it is to make at home.
 All you need are coffee filters, a funnel, bacon, and booze.
-Oh, and a little patience.–Angie Zoobkoff
+Oh, and a little patience.
+Originally published October 15, 2016.–Angie Zoobkoff

-Bacon infused bourbon is an ingenious way to make America’s most beloved spirit even more amiable, says author Steven Raichlen.
-The subtle smokiness can be sorta intense sipped straight but has its true moment when the bacon infused bourbon is employed in cocktails, such as Manhattans and Old Fashioneds just got insanely better.
-Better still, serve them with a bacon strip garnish.
-Or use the bourbon in barbecue sauce or any other recipe to which you’d add a splash of straight up bourbon.
+Bacon-infused bourbon is an ingenious way to make America’s most beloved spirit even more amiable, says Steven Raichlen, the creator of this recipe.
+The subtle smokiness can be indulgently intense when sipped straight, although perhaps its finest moment is when the smoky enhanced bourbon is employed in cocktails, such as Manhattans and Old Fashioned, bacon strip garnish optional.
+Or use the bourbon in any recipe to which you’d add a splash of straight up bourbon.

 Special Equipment: Funnel; several paper coffee filters